 Of course I was only a tourist there, an invited guest and perhaps was led on a carefully curated tour of one version of that city and its people.
 On the day before I departed, my guide introduced me to his friend, the head of a local radio station who showed us around the studios.
 We sat and observed a live talk show, where after a few minutes, the presenters beckoned to us animatedly as they were on air.
 They asked if I’d like to be interviewed, so I went into the studio and fielded talk back calls.
 Many enquiries about Australia and if kangaroos really existed, but most asked about my week-long experiences in Tehran – was it what I expected, what did I think of their city, did I meet many local people, what were the differences between my home and theirs?
 I answered via the interpreter as best I could.
 At the conclusion of every call they urged me to relate my Tehran souvenirs to my friends and family back home, that we needed to know that they exist like we do, albeit that their culture is distinct and different to ours.
 This is why cinema serves as such a vital intermediary, even emissary between cultures, most particularly when we know so little about Persian culture, about the Muslim faith, and that their people exist like we do.

-This article was written for the Need to know: The cinema of Asghar Farhadi film season (23 February – 14 April 2017).
+This article was originally written for the Need to Know: the cinema of Asghar Farhadi film season at ACMI (23 February – 14 April 2017).